“This was where he was last spotted.”

 “Yes I can” she said as he put some pressure on her foot.

-“What makes you so special,” Daniel said from above?
+“What makes you so special,” Daniel asked angrily from above?

 Over the hill ahead was another maze of rock formations, but William was confident he knew the way ahead.